mobyplanner/esri_agol_python_scripts/functionality/workforceAssignmentsClean.md

 #### What it does
  1. First the script uses the provided credentials to authenticate with AGOL
  2. Then is determined workforce Project ID based on Project Name
- 3. Next only for assigned tasks sets None on dueDate, worker, assignedDate, EditDate and Editor.
-Also set status = Unassigned
+ 3. Next for only assigned tasks set status = Unassigned and None on dueDate, workerId, assignedDate, EditDate, Editor, declinedComment, assignmentRead, inProgressDate, completedDate, declinedDate and pausedDate.